Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: WMSD-space: a method for visualizing TOPSIS aggregations and rankings

 \subsection{Normalized Criteria Weights}

-Let $\mathbf{w} = [w_1, w_2, ..., w_n]$ be a vector of real values, acting as criterion weights (shortly: weights), where $n$ is the number of criteria.
-These weights will be subjected to the following three assumptions: \begin{itemize} \item all non-negative, \item at least one non-zero, \item all finite. \end{itemize} These assumptions have the following justifications.
+Let $\mathbf{w} = [w_1, w_2, ..., w_n]$ be a vector of real values, acting as criteria weights (referred to as weights), where $n$ is the number of criteria.
+According to common MCDA practice, these weights are assumed to be: \begin{itemize} \item all non-negative, \item at least one non-zero, \item all finite. \end{itemize} These assumptions have the following justifications.

-First, we consider only non-negative weights.
-This non-negativity results from the fact that the weight expresses the magnitude of the criterion's relative importance (greater weight, greater importance).
+Non-negativity results from the fact that the weight expresses the magnitude of the criterion's relative importance (greater weight, greater importance).
 In particular, if $w_i > w_j$, then the $i$-th criterion is expected to have more influence on the final result of the method than the $j$-th criterion.
 Therefore, the first considered assumption is: $w_i \geq 0$ for all $i$.

 Next, notice that relation `$\geq$' admits two disjoint sub-cases: `$=$' and `$>$'.
 Whenever $w_i = 0$, then the $i$-th criterion is in practice `zeroed' and thus not taken into account in any further considerations.
 On the other hand, $w_i \neq 0$ means that the $i$-th criterion is taken into account.
 This explains the second assumption, namely: $w_i \neq 0$ for at least one $i$ (`at least one non-zero').
 The assumption ensures that the undesired case of all zero weights cannot occur.

-Finally, while it is in general possible to consider weights unbounded from above, we shall consider bounded, and thus finite, weights (`all finite').
-Such a constraint may be implied by different `normalizing' conditions, as e.g. $\sum_{i=1}^{n}w_i = 1$ (`sum is $1$') or $\max_{i=1}^{n}w_i = 1$ (`max is $1$').
-These different expression forms may be unified using a $p$-parametrized Minkowski circle of a finite, positive radius (in this case radius is $1$).
-In particular, choosing a Minkowski circle for $p = 1$ requires that $\mathbf{w}$ satisfies $\norm{\mathbf{w}}_1 = 1$ (`sum is $1$'), while choosing a Minkowski circle for $p = \infty$ requires that $\mathbf{w}$ satisfies $\norm{\mathbf{w}}_\infty = 1$ (`max is $1$').
-Bounding all the weights from above, or considering exclusively finite weights, constitutes thus the third assumption.

-Notice that using the Minkowski circles is advantageous enough to ensure satisfying not only the third assumption (because no vector containing any infinite value is a part of any Minkowski circle of finite, positive radius), but also the second assumption (because the vector of exclusively zero weights is not a part of any Minkowski circle of finite, positive radius).
-As a result, the three assumptions (`all non-negative', `at least one non-zero', and `all finite'), are expressed with only two conditions: \begin{itemize} \item $\mathbf{w} \geq \mathbf{0}$ (`all non-negative'), \item $\norm{\mathbf{w}}_\infty = 1$ (`max is $1$', ensuring `at least one non-zero' and `all finite'). \end{itemize}
+If all weights were zero, the descriptions of all alternatives would be identical and there would be no need to subject the alternatives to any ranking method.